yamatt/blog/content/blog/safety-and-security.md

 Many people try and cheat smoke alarms by covering them or taking the battery out if they go off too often such as with cooking, or if you want to smoke indoors.

 My carbon monoxide detector won't let you close the battery door if you take the battery out.
-This makes it a little obvious that the battery has been removed.
+This makes it obvious that the battery has been removed.

 It used to be that the regulations in the UK when adding a loft extension, was to ensure all doors are replaced with firedoors that self close.